Ygallo/book-club/README.md

 ### Create the Heroku App:
 - Log in to [Heroku](https://dashboard.heroku.com/apps).
-- On the main page click the button labelled New in the top right corner and from the drop-down menu select "Create New App".
+- On the main page click the button labeled New in the top right corner and from the drop-down menu select "Create New App".
 - Enter a unique app name.
 - Next select your region.
 - Click on the Create App button.